stuffmattdoes/resume/readme.md

 	- Solely responsible for front-end

 - **Back-end responsibilities:**
-	- Build & maintain DotNet API
+	- Build & maintain DotNet API which aggregates numerous micro-services for a front-end app (which I call a BFF, or "back-end-for-front-end")
 	- Work with other internal teams to specify micro-service interfaces
 	- Monitor Azure Dev Ops for cost & uptime
 	- Not solely responsible
 #### 🎖 Notable achievements:
 - Converted two large (and somewhat legacy) front-end codebases to TypeScript to make development simpler and catch bugs before users do.
 - Primary instructor & curriculum contributor for all internal front-end development lessons at CarMax